NontyD/dialysis_diary/README.md

 - [Balsamiq](https://balsamiq.com/wireframes/desktop/): Used to create the wireframes - desktop version.
 - [Cloudinary](https://cloudinary.com/): Used to host all my images.
 - [dbdiagraim.io](https://dbdiagram.io/home): Used to create the ERD.
+- [cloudconvert](https://cloudconvert.com/mp4-to-gif): Used to convert video to gif

 ## Migration from Gitpod to VS code